The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The amygdala is always the initiator of the fight-or-flight response (as discussed above).

-Below I’ve provided a visual representation of the stress response to give you a better idea of what is happening.
-Often having a visual representation can make it easier to get a picture of how something works.
+Below I've provided a visual representation of the stress response to give you a better idea of what is happening.

-Repeated stress responses can inevitably lead to symptoms of chronic stress such as anxiety, fatigue and illness.
+Repeated stress responses can inevitably lead to symptoms of chronic stress, such as anxiety, fatigue, and illness.

 The Effects of Chronic Stress on the Brain and Nervous System